MiguelMSUB/Final_project/README.md

 ## Cleaned Data

 The initial database contained a total of 18 columns and 17,880 rows.
 We eliminated two columns based on the high number of null values including: salary_range (84% null) and department (65% null).
 We also removed “function” because it appeared very similar to the “industry” column.
 We then created three new columns (full_time, experience, and education_level), converting the data to integers in order to facilitate our machine learning model.
 Finally, we split the location column into separate country, state, and city columns.
-The data was cleaned using pandas in jupyter notebook.
-These files were then made into three tables to create our Entity Relationship Diagram (ERD).
+The data was cleaned, with empty or unneeded cells removed, using jupyter notebook.
+These files were used to create our Entity Relationship Diagram (ERD).

 ## Entity Relationship Diagram (ERD)

 ![Image](https://github.com/MiguelMSUB/Final_project/blob/df29a7e4d27172b664bc877f264e752ebde2e005/Images/ERD.png)

+## Data Exploration and Processing

+The cleaned data included most of the information necessary to create our three tables.
+However, coordinates for the location table were scraped from the web using gmaps, geopy, and Nominatim.
+After our address locations were geocoded, the updated csv file was loaded into pgAdmin.
+The geocoordinates were combined using a FULL JOIN SQL statement to create a comprehensive job_posting_location table.
+We created three distinct tables using pgAdmin: company_info_string, company_info_int, and job_posting_location.
+The updated, cleaned data contains 18 columns and 3264 rows—providing sufficient information for our machine learning model.

 # <a name='Machine_Learning'></a>Machine Learning